swgpu/SWGPU/README.md

 </p>

 > [!NOTE]
-> This project is finally stable, with only minor future changes expected.
+> This project is finally stable, only minor changes in the futur.

 ![Langage](https://img.shields.io/badge/Langage-Typescript-f39f37)
 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ![Compatibility](https://img.shields.io/badge/Compatibility-All%20Platforms-lightgrey)

-**WarmeY2K** is a fully packed **2D/3D game engine** dedicated to **indie games** !
+**WarmeY2K** is a fully free **2D/3D** game engine dedicated to **indie games** !
-The first part of the name (W.A.R.M.E) is an acronym for **Web Against Regular Major Engines**, you can understand it like a tentative to make a complete game engine for the web.
-The second part (Y.2.K) is the common acronym used to define the era covers **1998-2004** and define the technics limitation intentionally taken.
-These limitations are guarants of a human scaled tool and help a lot of to reduce the learning curve.
+It provide an easy way to build web based "old-school" games like the **PS1/PS2/XBOX** era in a modern **Typescript & HTML5, CSS3** environement.
+The core engine is freely available as a [npm package](https://www.npmjs.com/package/warme-y2k) or starter-kit.
+You can also have full access to the [documentation](http://warme-engine.com/).

 Some words about our philosophy:
 - **Robustness:** We used only simple and efficient methods coming from the industrie for nearly two decades.